Structural models for policy-making: Coping with parametric uncertainty: Introduction

-Our work complements a burgeoning literature on the sensitivity analysis of policy predictions in light of model or moment misspecification.
-For example, \citet{Andrews.2017} and \citet{Andrews.2020} treat the model specification as given and then analyze the sensitivity of the parameter estimates to misspecification of the moments used in the estimation step. \citet{Christensen.2019} study global sensitivity of the model predictions to misspecification of the distribution of unobservables.
-However, their research does not take the remaining parametric uncertainty after estimating a structural model into account. \citet{Jorgensen.2020} provides a local measure for the sensitivity of quantities of interest to model parameters that are fixed before the estimation of the model.
-This literature on model or moment misspecification does not analyze the consequences of uncertainty for model-informed policy-making.\\
+We complement a burgeoning literature on the sensitivity analysis of policy predictions in light of model or moment misspecification.
+For example, \citet{Andrews.2017} and \citet{Andrews.2020} treat the model specification as given and then analyze the sensitivity of the parameter estimates to the misspecification of the moments used for estimation. \citet{Christensen.2019} study global sensitivity of the model predictions to misspecification of the distribution of unobservables. \citet{Jorgensen.2021} provides a local measure for the sensitivity of counterfactuals to model parameters that are fixed before the estimation of the model.\footnote{For other examples, see \citet{Armstrong.2021}, \citet{Bonhomme.2020}, \citet{Bugni.2019}, and \citet{Mukhin.2018}.} This literature does not embed the counterfactual predictions in a decision-theoretic setting.
+Recent work by \citet{Kalouptsidi.2020}, \citet{Kalouptsidi.2021}, and \citet{Norets.2014} studies (partial) identification and inference on counterfactuals.
+However, they all adopt the setup outlined in \citet{Rust.1987} and exploit the additive separability of the immediate utility function between observed and unobserved state variables, which does not apply to EKW models.
+In related work, \citet{Blesch.2021} conduct a decision-theoretic ex-ante analysis to determine optimal decision rules in \citet{Rust.1987}'s stochastic dynamic investment model where the decision-maker directly accounts for uncertainty in the model's transition dynamics.
+They only consider uncertainty in a subset of the model's parameters which are estimated outside the model and remain fixed to their point estimates during the analysis.\\

-We structure the remainder of this paper as follows.
-We first describe the decision-theoretic framework and its operationalization using the CS bootstrap in Section \ref{Framework} using an illustrative example.
-We then summarize the empirical setting of \citet{Keane.1997} in Section \ref{Setting}.
-Section \ref{Results} presents our results before we finish with a brief conclusion in Section \ref{Conclusion}.
+In Section \ref{Framework}, we describe the decision-theoretic framework for making model-informed decisions under parametric uncertainty using an illustrative example.
+After summarizing the empirical setting of \citet{Keane.1997} in Section \ref{Setting}, we present our results in Section \ref{Results}.
+We complete our analysis in Section \ref{Conclusion} with a brief conclusion and outlook.

 \FloatBarrier